Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Meningitis.md

 	3. If risk of *Listeria*, such as **old patient** or **immunocompramised** or ==**alcohol overuse**==, add [[Benzylpenicillin]]
 		1. If severe allergy, consider  [[Bactrim]] ([[Trimethoprim]]+[[Sulfamethaxole]] )
 	4. Add vancomycin if gram-positive diplococci seen, or pneumococcal antigen in CSF is positive
+4. Suspected cranial trauma, neurosurgery, spinal surgery, or insertion of an intracranial device
+	1. Could have gained meningitis from a **hospital setting**
+	2. Ceftazidime or...
+	3. Cefepime

+## Management for Aseptic Meningitis
+Aseptic meningitis management involes:
+1. Antibiotics, until cultures are negative.
+You cannot exclude bacterial meningitis solely on investigations besides culture.
+2. Supportive care, as it is often self-limited
+3. If the patient is suspected to have [[#Herpes Simplex Meningitis]]: Treat with ***Acyclovir***

 >[!Important]
 >![[Meningitis#^rzqcos]]